What to Do If Shopify is Down?

 Log Out and Log Back In

-A fresh login session can sometimes fix access problems, such as session timeout or authentication error.
+A fresh login session can sometimes fix access problems, such as a session timeout or an authentication error.
 So, log out, clear the cache, and log back into your account.

 How to Fix Shopify Storefront Issues

-If your Shopify storefront isn’t loading properly, follow these steps:
+If your public storefront isn’t loading or the checkout isn’t working, follow these steps:

 Check Shopify’s Status Page